jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

         self.assertEqual(split, ['01', '23'])

-  terminal still shows passing tests and I add an assertion for indexing the :doc:`list </data_structures/lists/lists>`
+  the terminal still shows passing tests and I add an assertion for indexing the :doc:`list </data_structures/lists/lists>`

   .. code-block:: python